The only human cathelicidin antimicrobial peptide, studied for immune defense, wound healing, and anti-biofilm activity.

 LL-37's membrane-active properties mean side effects are more dose-dependent than with most peptides.
 Conservative dosing is recommended.

 LL-37 is classified as a research peptide.
-It is not FDA-approved for any clinical indication.
-All information presented here reflects published preclinical research and should not be construed as medical advice or a treatment recommendation.
+It's not FDA-approved for clinical use.
+Everything here is from published preclinical research — not medical advice.

 LL-37 is sometimes studied alongside tissue-repair peptides, where its antimicrobial and immune-modulating properties complement the regenerative effects of other compounds.